Ushakothi Wildlife Sanctuary: Lodging

-For night halts there is one two roomed forest rest house inside the sanctuary.
+For night halts there is a two roomed forest rest house inside the sanctuary.
 The reservations can be done through the Divisional Forest Officer of the same sanctuary, Sambalpur.

 Recent Development

 Divisional Forest Officer of Sambalpur Forest Division is currently working with Indian Wildlife activists to make Ushakoti Sanctuary a Eco-Sensitive Reserved Zone.
 The case is going on in Odisha High Court.
 Once it is done, the NH-53, which is Mumbai-Kolkata Highway or AH-46 will have to be diverted in a new alignment bypassing the Ushakoti Wildlife Sanctuary.